-If you visit Goyambokka beach, you have to try the small take-away spot My Place located right opposite the beach entrance on the main road.
+If you visit Goyambokka beach, you have to try the small takeaway spot My Place located right opposite the beach entrance on the main road.
 It is run by a friendly local family that serves the most delicious array of curries for a super reasonable price.
-We loved it so much we ate there more times that we’d like to admit!
+We loved it so much we ate there more times than we’d like to admit!

 If you fancy some coffee or juice in a chic Western-style cafe, head over to The Grove.
-The garden seats is where you’ll love to relax after a swimming session.
+The garden seats are where you’ll love to relax after a swimming session.

 WHERE TO STAY IN TANGALLE